Utopia of the Seas

 Utopia of the Seas is a cruise ship operated by Royal Caribbean International.
 She is the sixth ship in the Oasis class and entered service on 19 July 2024 out of Port Canaveral.
-By gross tonnage, she is the third largest cruise ship in the world, larger than sister ship Wonder of the Seas, but surpassed by the Icon-class cruise ships, starting with Icon of the Seas.
+By gross tonnage, she is the fourth largest cruise ship in the world, larger than sister ship Wonder of the Seas, but surpassed by the Icon-class cruise ships, starting with Icon of the Seas.